-- i.
+- a.
+Schedule 1: Growth Management identifies, conceptually, the urban structure of the City of Brantford as it evolves into the 21st Century.
+It identifies a number of key geographic components of the City that help articulate where and how growth will occur, and that will consequently influence Brantford's success in achieving its stated Vision for the future.
+Schedule 1 identifies the following components: - i.
 The Municipal Boundary The Municipal Boundary of the City establishes the jurisdictional extent of the City of Brantford; - ii.
 The Core Natural Areas The Core Natural Areas provide an important structural element throughout the entire City, and generally identify areas where development will be prohibited in order to protect significant natural heritage features and their associated ecological functions; - iii.
 The Settlement Area Boundary The Settlement Area Boundary contains what is considered to be the 'urban area' of the City, and establishes the geographic limits for growth and development of urban land uses; - iv.
-The Delineated Built-Up Area The Delineated Built-Up Area includes lands within the Settlement Area Boundary where the intensification target to the year 2041 is to be measured.
+The Delineated Built-Up Area The Delineated Built-Up Area includes lands within the Settlement Area Boundary where the intensification target to the year 2051 is to be measured.
 It was defined by the Province in 2006, and includes primarily lands already developed with urban land uses, and some lands that are currently vacant; - v.
 The Designated Greenfield Area The Designated Greenfield Area includes lands within the Settlement Area Boundary that are outside of the Delineated Built-Up Area.
-The Designated Greenfield Area contains all of the lands expected to contribute to the density targets identified in this Plan to the year 2041.
-It includes primarily vacant lands and some lands that have been developed with urban land uses since 2006; - vi.
+The Designated Greenfield Area contains all of the lands expected to contribute to the density targets identified in this Plan to the year 2051.
+It includes primarily vacant lands and some lands that have been developed with urban land uses since 2006;

+- vi.
 The Neighbourhoods The Neighbourhoods comprise the areas where people live and work and include primarily residential development with associated parks and open spaces.
 Neighbourhoods also include limited commercial and institutional uses; - vii.
 The Strategic Growth Areas The Strategic Growth Areas comprise the Downtown Urban Growth Centre and a number of key transportation corridors and commercial centres where people live and work and are expected to include a broad mix of higher density residential uses, a full range of commercial uses, as well as institutional uses.
 Urban scaled parks and open spaces will also be accommodated within the Strategic Growth Areas; - viii.
-The Employment Areas The Employment Areas provide jobs in clusters of business and other economic activities such as manufacturing, warehousing, offices and associated retail and ancillary facilities; and,
+The Employment Areas The Employment Areas provide jobs in clusters of business and other economic activities such as manufacturing, warehousing, offices and associated retail and ancillary facilities; and, - ix.

-- ix.
 The Rural/Agricultural Area The Rural/Agricultural Area comprises the lands outside of the Settlement Area Boundary that will be used for agricultural and other rural land uses, until such time as they may be required for future urban development. - b.
 Schedule 1 identifies a number of other important elements of Brantford's urban structure, including: - i.
 Provincially Significant Employment Zones Notwithstanding any other policy of this Plan, Employment Areas within a Provincially Significant Employment Zone cannot be converted to a designation that permits non-employment uses prior to a Municipal Comprehensive Review; - ii.
 Lands Subject to Local Planning Appeal Tribunal Decisions All of the relevant policies of this Plan shall apply to the future development of these lands, except where the LPAT decision provides more detailed and specific provisions.
 The more detailed and specific provisions of a LPAT decision shall take precedence over the policies of this Plan; and, - iii.
 Lands that are part of the Six Nations of the Grand River Territory None of the provisions of this Plan shall apply to those lands.

-4.3 Accommodating Projected Growth to 2041
+4.3 Accommodating Projected Growth to 2051